 This is our initial public offering of our ADSs in the United States.
-We intend to apply for listing of our ADSs on the Nasdaq Global Market under the symbol "ERYP."
+We have applied to list our ADSs on the Nasdaq Global Market under the symbol "ERYP."
 Our ordinary shares are listed on Euronext Paris under the symbol "ERYP.PA."
-On , 2015, the last reported sale price of our ordinary shares on Euronext Paris was € per ordinary share, equivalent to a price of \$ per ADS, assuming an exchange rate of € per U.S. dollar.
+The offering price per ordinary share will be determined by reference to the prevailing market prices of our ordinary shares on Euronext Paris after taking into account market conditions and other factors, but will not be lower than a price that is 10% below the volume-weighted average price of our ordinary shares on Euronext Paris for the five business days preceding the day the offering price is determined.
+On , 2016, the last reported sale price of our ordinary shares on Euronext Paris was \in per ordinary share, equivalent to a price of \$\$\$ per ADS, assuming an exchange rate of \$\$ per ADS, assuming an exchange rate of \$\$\$